 What happened to The Superficial?
 It was a celebrity gossip site.
 Then it became a ghost.
 Now… it is a legend.

 Posts consisted of unflattering celebrity photos coupled with hilarious explanations by The Superficial writer, now revealed to be Mike Redmond of Pennsylvania.
 He’d include stories about Anne Hathaway and her billionaire boyfriend discarding Lamborghinis like used condoms.
-Oftentimes he would make up unflattering dialogue for Gwyneth Paltrow to say.
+Oftentimes, he would make up unflattering dialogue for Gwyneth Paltrow to say.
 No one had better coverage of Lindsey Lohan’s Firecrotch.
 I included some of his choice words in this article about The Avengers: Age of Ultron.
 Where other celebrity gossip outlets were pandering, The Superficial seemed to say, “This is garbage.
 You know it.
 I know it.
-Embrace it.”
+Let’s have fun with it.”
 Think E!’s The Soup, but blog.
 The Superficial Writer and his companion Photoboy represented themselves like this:

 The Superficial inspired me to start this blog, and to keep all my old content, no matter how ratchet.